zhaoyongjie/superset-containerization/Readme.md

 # Summary

-This project intends to do 3 key goals:
+This project intends to do 4 key goals:
 1. Query MongoDB through Apache Superset 2.0.1
 2. Create an embedded dashboard and a demonstration how to do it by a React App
 3. Build full project by a simple and reusable docker-compose file so that quick start a Superset instance and Trino
+4. Enable Celery worker for SQLLab and turn on the Global Async Query so that optimize performance for Dashboard loading

 # Steps